 The MI carries out shellfish monitoring at designated shellfish areas.
 This dedicated shellfish monitoring programme involves analysing for general components, metals and organics in both water and biota samples.
 The results have been compared with the shellfish mandatory and guideline values outlined in Table 1.

-For this designated area there were no water MI water samples available but there was one biota sample available from 2008.
-The shellfish guideline values outlined in Table 1 were not breached in this sample.
+For this designated area there are 9 water samples and 6 biota samples available which were taken between 2004 and 2008.
+The mandatory and guideline values outlined in Table 1 were not breached in any of these samples.